Honors Advanced Topics in Engineering Daily Log

 Once I found the correct .hef file, I looked at the hailo_inf_fl.json file to see where the current scrfd file is located.
 It was located at /usr/bin/rpi-camera-assets/scrfd_2.5g.hef, so I deleted it and copied the new scrfd_2.5g.hef file to the same location to ensure that the json file would work as expected and know where to locate the model.
 When I re-ran rpicam-hello -t 0 --rotation 180 --post-process-file /usr/share/rpi-camera-assets/hailo_inf_fl.json, I no longer got the warning that the model is compiled for the wrong NPU.
 Although it would have previously worked fine, I wanted to ensure that everything was as optimized as possible to ensure maximum performance and the lowest power consumption possible.

-also fixed owl project by taking a fine tip solder and melting the solder of the ics and melting the excess solder paste that was likely bridging some pads on the small ic. doing this made the owl work perfectly
+Additionally, I finished the owl project by taking a fine tip soldering iron and melting the excess solder paste on the ICs.
+Doing so got rid of the excess solder paste that was likely bridging some pads and made the owl work perfectly.

 10.17.2025